 Understanding Sunnyside: A Brief Overview

 Sunnyside is located in the western part of Queens and is bordered by Woodside to the north, Long Island City to the east, and Astoria to the south.
-Known for its tree-lined streets and a rich blend of cultures, this neighborhood features a mix of residential buildings ranging from pre-war apartments to more modern constructions.
-The area is well-connected, making it an attractive option for those who work in Manhattan but prefer a quieter suburban vibe.
+Known for its tree-lined streets and wide range of architectural styles, this neighborhood features a mix of residential buildings ranging from pre-war apartments to more modern constructions.
+The area is well-connected, making it an attractive option for those who work in Manhattan but prefer a quieter residential feel.
+If you are just starting your search, our NYC mortgage preapproval and budgeting guide can help you understand what you can afford here.

 Current Median Prices in Sunnyside

-When it comes to purchasing property, understanding the median prices in a neighborhood is crucial for making an informed decision.
-As of October 2023, the median home price in Sunnyside stands at approximately $600,000, with variations based on property types and specific locations within the neighborhood.
-Here’s a detailed breakdown:
+When it comes to purchasing property, understanding the median prices in a neighborhood is key to making an informed decision.
+As of early 2026, the median home price in Sunnyside stands at approximately $600,000, with variations based on property types and specific locations within the neighborhood.
+Here's a detailed breakdown:

 These figures indicate a range of options for buyers, from affordable co-ops to more expensive multi-family homes.
 The market has shown a steady increase over the past few years, with a 5% rise in the median price compared to last year.
-This increase reflects not only the desirability of the area but also the ongoing developments and improvements in the neighborhood.
+This increase reflects the area's desirability and the ongoing developments and improvements in the neighborhood.

 Types of Properties Available